Kodokwan2.jpg

 -DO NOT use a gun case to ship swords.
 The foam inserts do not hold swords securely and you are just asking to have your package stopped and opened.

 -DO NOT stuff a bare blade with no handle into a scabbard for shipping.
-That's a good way to break the tip of the blade or split the saya or both.
+That's a good way to break the tip of the blade or split the saya or both when the package is inevitably dropped on its end.

 -DO NOT use plastic zip ties to secure a sword blade.
 They have high tensile strength but very poor shear resistance.
 Translation, they break a lot.